apollinaria-z/SpringMVC-InsuranceWebApp/README.md

 # spring-mvc-insuranceProject
-It's a RESTful Back-end Spring-MVC application using PostgreSQL and Apache Tomcat
+It's a RESTful Back-end Spring-MVC application for Insurance Company that allows to make CRUD-operations with clients and its' insurance policies in PostgreSQL database